nrc4867/webcheckers/docs/DesignDoc.md

   * We are considering having multiple difficulty levels for the AI, ex. easy, medium, hard.
 * We also plan on adding a Spectator mode where a third user could watch a match occur without having the ability to play.
-> _Prvide a list of top-level features in the order you plan to consider them._

 ## Application Domain